 On the list of best consulting firms by prestige compiled by Vault, MBB ranks at the highest level with the scores outperforming all other firms in the US.
 This list bases its data on surveys of working consultants, who are allowed to rate other firms but not their own.

-While McKinsey almost reaches the score of 9, Bain and BCG are both above the score of 8.6; the highest score of the Big 4 group is only 7.1.
-Other firms, on the other hand, all scored below 7.
+While McKinsey reaches the score of 9, Bain and BCG are both above the score of 8.9; the highest score of the Big 4 group is only above 7.1.
+Other firms, on the other hand, all score from 7.0 and below.
 In other words, the majority of people in consulting fields agree that MBB are the best firms when it comes to prestige.

-With an MBB brand name on your resume, you will generally get into C-level/top executive roles at big companies of different industries.
+With an MBB brand name on your resume, you will generally get into C-level/top executive roles at big companies in different industries.

-This is because any consultant from MBB companies will likely have cultivated the skills, network and credibility that open up options from a wide variety of roles and industries.
-The Big 3 firms all have a rigorous selection process, much harder than any other companies, so having made it through these selecting rounds and became an MBB consultant shows you’re a candidate of high-caliber in the recruiters’ eyes.
+This is because any consultant from MBB companies will likely have cultivated the skills, network, and credibility that open up options from a wide variety of roles and industries.
+The Big 3 firms all have a rigorous selection process, much harder than any other companies, so having made it through these selection rounds and becoming an MBB consultant shows you’re a candidate of high caliber in the recruiters’ eyes.

 In comparison with Big 4